A limited liability company (LLC) with two or more members is a multi-member LLC (MMLLC).

 Multi-member LLCs are pass-through entities, which means the company itself doesn’t pay taxes.
-Instead, profit and losses flow from the business to each member’s personal tax return.
+Instead, profit and losses flow from the business to each member’s personal income tax return.

 Profit and losses are allocated to each member regardless of whether members receive any actual money.
 Even if members don’t take money out of the business, they still report their share of the profit and pay taxes on it.

 How much is allocated to each member depends on the percentage of the company they own.

 Let’s go through a simplified example.
 Rosana and Araceli are co-owners of a multi-member LLC.
 Rosana owns 60% of the company, and Araceli owns 40%.
 The company earns $100,000 in annual profit.